-University of Lagos, founded in 1962 has two campuses, Akoka, Yaba, which is the main campus and Idi Araba, Surulere in which the College of Medicine is located.
-Unilag, as it is called, has one of the highest student populations in the country, for the obvious reasons of its metropolitan siting.
-If there were many High-rise buildings like that of the Senate complex, the scenic view of the Lagos Lagoon would have been easily visible.
+University of Lagos, federal government owned university in Lagos founded in 1962.
+Unilag as it is called, has two campuses, Akoka, Yaba, which is the main campus and Idi Araba, Surulere in which the College of Medicine is located.
+It has one of the highest student populations in the country, for the obvious reasons of its metropolitan siting.
+Westward beside the university campus is the scenic Lagos Lagoon and the transverse Third Mainland Bridge.

-Admission to this school for undergraduate study is through Ordinary level qualifications plus success in the Unified Tertiary Matriculation Examination.
+Admission Unilag for undergraduate study is through Ordinary level qualifications plus success in the Unified Tertiary Matriculation Examination.
 Another hurdle was added in recent years, so that the University itself would test successful candidates before they are admitted.
 The school also runs a special Diploma program through which admission into second year in the school can be achieved.

 University of Lagos has maintained top positions among other institutions of higher learning in Africa.
 While breakthrough researches of global acclaim are been awaited, the delay in this continues to be blamed on poor funding by the Federal Government.
 The decision by the Goodluck Jonathan administration to rename the school after the very popular winner of the 1993 Nigerian Presidential election, Moshood Abiola, was resisted.